 - Connectivity requirements

 Students are welcome to take only one course or as many as desired.
-You must satisfactorily complete twelve credits from the IFLR list of online courses to earn an International Food Law" or a "Certificate in United States Food Law."
+You must satisfactorily complete twelve credits from the prescribed mix of IFLR online courses to earn either a "Certificate in International Food Law" or a "Certificate in United States Food Law."
 Students may earn both certificates if desired.
 Three credits (typically one course) may be applied toward both certificates.
 Courses may be taken in any order you choose.
 Click here to read more about certificate requirements.

 Courses are not taught in real time so you do not need to log on at a specific time to listen to a lecture; you can participate at a time that fits your schedule.
 Plan on an average of nine to 12 hours for participation, reading and assignments, per week for each course.
 Of course, you can spend more time if you desire.

 We recommend that you take International Food Laws and Regulations (FSC 810) early in your certificate.
 However, it is perfectly fine to take courses in any order you wish, especially if you have an immediate need for a specific course's content for a project at work.
 Those interested in issues involving the SPS and TBT Agreements may want to consider the Codex Alimentarius (FSC 816).
 Keep in mind that not every course is offered every semester.
 Consult the scheduling table here to plan your selection.